BellaCheng28/AccountingBook/Proposal.md

 *   As a User, I want to add my families in my accoutingBook,so that my families can manage accoutingBook.
 *   As a user, I want to add income and expense records easily so that I can track my financial activities.
 *  As a user, I want to view my financial summary so that I can track my spending and savings.
-*  As a user, I want to see simple charts that show where I am spending the most money, so I can make better financial decisions.

 ### Stretch Goals
 * As a user, I want to set recurring expenses (e.g., rent, subscriptions) so that I don't have to manually enter them each month.